-- 1. Press the On/Standby button to switch on your radio. - 2.
-Press the Mode button as needed to select DAB Radio mode. - 3 Press the Menu button to enter the DAB menu - Rotate the Tuning/Select control until 'DRC' is highlighted on the display. - Press the Tuning/Select control to enter the DRC adjustment mode.
+- 1. Press and release the On/Off control to switch on your radio. - 2.
+Press the Mode button as needed to select DAB radio mode. - 3.
+Press the Menu button to enter the DAB menu. - Rotate the Tuning/Select control until 'DRC' is highlighted on the display. - Press the Tuning/Select control to enter the DRC adjustment mode.
 The current DRC setting will be indicated with an asterisk. - Rotate the Tuning/Select control to highlight the required DRC setting (the default is Off).